EvaJF/continual_tuto/README.md

 nb_steps = (nb_tot_cl - nb_init_cl) // nb_incr_cl
 ```

-<u>The classes accessible at training time and the classes accessible at test time are different: </u>
+The classes accessible at training time and the classes accessible at test time are different:
 ```python
 train_cl = range(nb_init_cl + nb_incr_cl * (step - 1), nb_curr_cl)
 test_cl = range(nb_curr_cl)
 ```

-<u>Classification layer: </u> In joint training, the classifier has a fixed output dimension (10 classes).
+Classification layer: In joint training, the classifier has a fixed output dimension (10 classes).
 In fine-tuning, the output layer is expanded at each step via `update_fc`, preserving weights of existing classes and appending  weights for the new classes.
 At each step, the model is tested on all classes seen so far.

-<u>Performance evaluation:</u> We can use the final accuracy to compare with joint training.
+Performance evaluation: We can use the final accuracy to compare with joint training.
 We can also compare different incremental learning algorithms based on two complementary indicators, namely average incremental accuracy and average forgetting.

 * Run the script and compare the final test accuracy with the one obtained previously with the joint training strategy.
 Look at the confusion matrices.
 What happened ?